bhisaac/5eFP/5eFP-SRD.md

 **Favored Ability.** Wisdom (WIS)

-**_Nature's Stride_.** You gain the following game features when you begin your turn on natural terrain (arctic, coast, desert, forest, grassland, mountain, or swamp).
+**_Nature's Stride_ (Turn).** You gain the following game features when you begin your turn on natural terrain (arctic, coast, desert, forest, grassland, mountain, or swamp).

 - Increase your speed by +1 square.
 - Gain advantage on DEX checks.